arXiv2Table: Toward Realistic Benchmarking and Evaluation for LLM-Based Literature-Review Table Generation: Ethics Statement

 When prompting GPT-4o to generate user demands and synthetic QA questions, we explicitly state in the prompt that the LLM should not generate any content that contains personal privacy violations, promotes violence, racial discrimination, hate speech, sexual, or self-harm contents.
 We also manually inspect a random sample of 100 data entries generated by GPT-4o for offensive content, and none are detected.
 Therefore, we believe that our dataset is safe and will not yield any negative or harmful impact.

-Our human annotations are conducted by recruiting five graduate-level students who have sufficient experience in data collection for training large language models.
-They are proficient in English, primarily from Asia, and are paid above the minimum wage in their local jurisdictions.
+Our human annotations are conducted by trained graduate-level annotators ($n{=}19$), compensated above local minimum wage.
+They have sufficient experience in data collection for training large language models and are proficient in English, primarily from Asia.
 They receive thorough training on the task and are reminded to have a clear understanding of the task instructions before proceeding to annotation.
 The high level of inter-agreement also confirms the quality of our annotation.
 The expert annotators have agreed to participate as their contribution to the paper without receiving any compensation.